AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email.md

 <InlineAlert variant="warning" slots="text"/>

-Magento 2.3.4 restricts the way that custom variables can be used within email templates.
+Adobe Commerce and Magento Open Source 2.3.4 restricts the way that custom variables can be used within email templates.
 See [Migrating custom email templates](template-email-migration.html) for more information.

 ## Customize email templates

 Email templates are stored in the `<module_dir>/view/<area>/email` directory of their respective modules.
 For example, the template for the new order transactional email for the Sales module is located in [`<Magento_Sales_module_dir>/view/frontend/email/order_new.html`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Sales/view/frontend/email/order_new.html).

-We strongly recommend you not change the default Magento files.
-If you want to customize the default templates, you should create your custom templates and configure Magento to use them instead of the default templates.
+We strongly recommend you not change the default application files.
+If you want to customize the default templates, you should create your custom templates and configure the application to use them instead of the default templates.

 You can add custom templates as physical files in your custom [theme](https://glossary.magento.com/theme) or create them using the [Admin](https://glossary.magento.com/magento-admin).
 Both approaches are described in the following sections.